VishakArudhra/BastionBook-3tierArch/README.md

 The earlier application setup isn't much different from the currently containerized setup of the same:

 1) The application would be served through multiple *gunicorn* processes waiting for requests in a .sock file.
-2) An nginx process would be listening at port 80 forwarding every request to the .sock file, thereby accomplishing the 'load-balancing'.
+2) An nginx process would be listening at port 80 distributing traffic requests to the gunicorn processes through the .sock file, thereby accomplishing the 'load-balancing'.
 3) All these tools though would run as services or daemons.

-Let's take a look at the file structure starting from the .yaml file used to initiate container through docker-compose:
+Let's take a look at the file structure starting from the .yaml file used to initiate containers through docker-compose:

 ```
 .